-More than a school for teachers, the college is the fourth largest on campus, with more than 7,000 students preparing to be leaders and practitioners in technology, health, sport, and business.
+The college is the fourth largest on campus, with more than 7,000 students studying in four academic departments preparing for careers in education, health, sport, business and government.

-The college offers 19 undergraduate programs, 29 master’s programs, 23 doctoral programs, eight minors and nine graduate certificates, including conferences and programs for those seeking to continue their education and professional development.
+The college offers 20 undergraduate programs, 28 master’s programs, 22 doctoral programs, six minors and seven graduate certificates, including conferences and programs for those seeking to continue their education and professional development.

 The college offers learning communities for both freshmen and transfer students from other disciplines across campus and community colleges.